trusktr/rocket-module/README.md

 - [ ] Use `npm outdated` to detect if we need to run `npm update`.
 We'll need to run the update command when dependencies listed in npm.json files have changed in order to update the local packages.
-- [ ] Make a `enforceModules` option that, when true, doesn't hand files unused by Webpack back to Meteor.
-This makes it so that files are only in your project if they are required or imported into another file, otherwise their code is completely ignored.
+- [ ] Make a `enforceModules` option that, when true, doesn't handle files unused by Webpack back to Meteor.
+This makes it so that files are only in your project if they are explicitly required or imported into another file, otherwise their code is completely ignored.
-- [x] Don't hand back files in a `modules` folder.
+- [x] Don't hand files in a `modules` folder back to Meteor.
 This can be used similarly to the `enforceModules` option to tell rocket:module that these files are meant only to be required or imported into other files, and if they are not, they won't be handed back to Meteor.
 - [ ] Test in Windows.
 - [ ] Report file-specific Webpack errors using corresponding InputFile.error() calls.
 - [ ] Finish commented TODOs that are left in rocket:module.
-- [ ] Update README with usage and configuration documentation.
+- [x] Update README with usage and configuration documentation.
-  - [ ] Describe how to use npm dependencies.
+  - [x] Describe how to use npm dependencies.
-  - [ ] Describe client/server file naming.
+  - [x] Describe client/server file naming.
 - [ ] Celebrate!
 Wooooo!

 Post v1.0.0
 -----------

-- [ ] Install Webpack locally instead of using rocket:module, which will prevent architecture-specific builds of rocket:module.
+- [ ] Install Webpack locally instead of using `rocket:webpack`, which will
+      prevent architecture-specific builds of `rocket:module`.
 - [ ] Add support for browserify transforms.